PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 public-output clones, `axis=-1`, terminal output, pruning, rejection, and atomicity cases.
 Validate sequentially, commit and push, and do not create a pull request.

+## Softmax/Transpose ownership extraction: completed state

+The corrected owner now resides in `onnx2tf/tflite_builder/passes/softmax_transpose_canonicalization.py`.
+Its function and the corrected raw owner at checkpoint `9a9898e3` are each 343 lines and have identical ASTs.
+The central lowerer imports it under the private `_canonicalize_softmax_transpose_chains_pass` alias and retains the historical private name as a one-return wrapper.
+The two positions inside `_run_quantized_activation_binary_bridge_recovery_sequence` and `_run_layout_attention_quantized_recovery_suffix` are unchanged.
+The module imports the shared NHWC-propagation marker from `terminal_softmax_layout` without importing the lowerer.

+Ten direct owner/wrapper comparisons cover static shapes with dynamic batch signatures, two independent branches, shared permutation clones, a public- output clone, normalized axis `-1`, a terminal output, historical zero-match pruning, unsafe axis rejection, incomplete metadata rejection, and post-plan atomic rejection.
+Deep-copied executions produce identical statistics and complete normalized ModelIR state, including tensor buffers, topology, options, metadata, provenance, quantization, and lineage diagnostics.

+Validation completed as follows:

+- corrected checkpoint/module AST comparison: exact, 343 lines each;
+- focused owner/wrapper and architecture selector: `300 passed in 20.88s`;
+- all focused Softmax/layout plus architecture suites:
+  `453 passed in 21.13s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.42s`;
+- targeted Ruff for the new module and tests, Python compilation, and whitespace checks: passed;
+- the central lowerer retains exactly seven pre-existing Ruff findings.

+No real-model conversion was repeated.
+The move is mechanically identical to the corrected checkpoint, and direct equality covers every synthetic non-zero family plus the critical rejection boundaries.
+Public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, ordered runtime behavior, and TensorFlow isolation are unchanged.
+PR #952 remains closed; no pull request was created, reopened, or updated.

+At restart, inventory and characterize the next raw source-order owner before editing it: the 394-line `_optimize_concat_mul_add_transpose_nhwc_bridge_chains`.
+Reuse its two existing public fixtures (ordinary and legacy-consumer variants), then freeze multiple- match, constant ownership/rotation, adapter naming, rank/signature, quantization, public-boundary, pruning, fixed-point, statistics, and ordered- production-boundary behavior.
+Record unsafe behavior as strict xfails before correction.
+Keep conversion validation minimal and strictly sequential, commit and push coherent checkpoints, and do not create a pull request.